hiperbrain

 Hyperdimensional Computing is the rarely-travelled middle road.
 It keeps the inspectability of symbols - every concept is a named vector you can print out - while gaining the noise-tolerance and graceful degradation of neural tissue.
 Crucially, it replaces training with algebra: to know something, you add a vector; to ask something, you multiply.
 There is no loss function, no backpropagation, no epochs.

-This page is the long-form explanation of how that works, section by section.
+This page is the long-form explanation of how that works, grouped into themes.
 Every claim here maps to code you can read in packages/core/src/.
 Use the menu on the left to jump around, and expand only the parts you care about.

 The single most counter-intuitive idea in HDC is that bigger is simpler.
 We represent each concept with a vector of D = 10,000 dimensions.
 Why so many?
 Because of the blessing of dimensionality.